erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 Lets get started!
 # Preparations
 1. You should have basic understanding of what juju, charms and [models] are.
+1. You should have got through the [Getting started] chapter of official juju documentation.
 1. You need an internet connection.
 1. You need to [install juju client].
 1. You need a juju controller to deploy charms through.
 Here is how you can get that running on your local machine: [juju-lxd]